 There are certain substances that have been shown to irritate tissues inside the body.
 For example, when you eat a hot pepper, the capsaicin in the pepper burns your tongue.
 It can also cause stinging in and around your eyes and nose if you rub them after handling a pepper.
 Tren is much the same way.
 It’s “spicy” to the tongue, and if you get some on your hands and rub your eyes, you’ll certainly feel it.
 If it can irritate your tongue, your eyes, and your nose, then there’s no doubt that it can also irritate some of the tissues inside your body, too.

 What Is It and Why Does it Occur?

+Tren is an injectable performance enhancer.
+Typically, it’s injected intramuscularly into one of several preferred sites.
+Unlike many other steroids, there is no oral form of Tren, so injection is the only option for those who want to benefit from it.
 When you inject yourself with any substance, whether that substance is insulin, Tren, or even an immunization, there’s a chance that the needle can penetrate small blood vessels.

 An Interesting Theory